sixspeedchips/contact-card-android/README.md

 ### Testing

-All testing was performed on an Samsung s8+ running android 9.
+All testing was performed on an SamSung s8+ running android 9.
 The minimum version set in the build.gradle is Android API 24.

 ### Links